Multimodal Trajectory Representation Learning for Travel Time Estimation: Abstract

 \section{Abstract}

 Accurate travel time estimation (TTE) plays a crucial role in intelligent transportation systems.
 However, it remains challenging due to heterogeneous data sources and complex traffic dynamics.
-Moreover, conventional approaches typically convert trajectories into fixed-length representations, neglecting the inherent variability of real-world trajectories, which often leads to information loss or feature redundancy.
-To address these challenges, this paper introduces the Multimodal Dynamic Trajectory Integration (MDTI) framework--a novel multimodal trajectory representation learning approach that integrates GPS sequences, grid trajectories, and road network constraints to enhance TTE accuracy.
-MDTI employs modality-specific encoders and a cross-modal interaction module to capture complementary spatial, temporal, and topological semantics, while a dynamic trajectory modeling mechanism adaptively regulates information density for trajectories of varying lengths.
+Moreover, traditional approaches typically convert trajectory data into fixed-length representations.
+This overlooks the inherent variability of real-world motion patterns, often resulting in information loss and redundancy.
+To address these challenges, this paper introduces the Multimodal Dynamic Trajectory Integration (MDTI) framework--a novel multimodal trajectory representation learning approach that integrates GPS sequences, grid trajectories, and road network constraints to enhance the performance of TTE.
+MDTI employs modality-specific encoders and a multimodal fusion module to capture complementary spatial, temporal, and topological semantics, while a dynamic trajectory modeling mechanism adaptively regulates information density for trajectories of varying lengths.
 Two self-supervised pretraining objectives, named contrastive alignment and masked language modeling, further strengthen multimodal consistency and contextual understanding.
 Extensive experiments on three real-world datasets demonstrate that MDTI consistently outperforms state-of-the-art baselines, confirming its robustness and strong generalization abilities.
-The code is publicly available at: \url{https://github.com/freshhxy/MDTI/}
+The code is publicly available at: \url{https://github.com/City-Computing/MDTI}.

-\textbf{Relevance Statement:} This paper proposes a method to integrate open-source GPS sensor data, grid trajectories, and road network semantics for dynamic multimodal trajectory representation learning, addressing semantic fusion and representation challenges in large-scale mobility data on the web.

 \ccsdesc[500]{Information systems~Spatial-temporal systems} \ccsdesc[500]{Computing methodologies~Artificial intelligence}